Boron Uses and Health Effects

 The Health Benefits of Boron

 Centuries ago, healers gave people suffering from anxiety or trauma the sedative salt, boric acid, another compound containing boron.
-(Today it has been scientifically proven to aid brain and cognitive function.)
+(Today it has been scientifically supported to aid brain and cognitive function.)
 Your grandmother probably applied boric acid to her skin as an astringent, used it as an eyewash for eye infections, and treated vaginal yeast infections with it.

 According to new research, boron may have been partly responsible for the evolution of all life on Earth.
 This is because boron is involved in important factors for life.
 But the significance of boron to human health did not become known to scientists until the mid1980s.